zhuy16/learning_notes/1_jupyterSetUp.md

 # We can use jupyter lab/notebook on both Locus and Biowulf.
+(NIH)

 # 1. SIMPLIFIED PROCEDURES TO START JUPYTERLAB ON BIOWULF
 Add this line to the local ~/.bashrc file: